aeyobd/dwarfs/thesis/extra_density.md

 ## Summary

 In this Appendix, we discussed the methodological details of the J+24 sample selection algorithm.
 We consider possible biases due to the assumed spatial likelihood, *Gaia*'s completeness, and structural parameters.
-In all cases, we find these assumptions likely do not cause major biases in the derived density profiles.
+In all cases, we find that these assumptions likely do not cause major biases in the derived density profiles.
 However, we show that J+24's density profiles may become unreliable when dropping below the background of satellite-like stars.
 Finally, comparing our density profiles against the literature, we find our results to be consistent.
 We conclude that the detection of an extended density profile in Scl and UMi is robust to incompleteness, methodology, alternative surveys, and across the literature.